 “Trump has changed politics in a permanent way,” Fergus Cullen, former chair of the New Hampshire Republican Party and a NeverTrumper, told Boston radio station WBUR.
 “The traditional path to a presidential nomination is all out the window now.”
 Yes, that must be it.
 Trump’s victory couldn’t have been because the positions he ran on connected with an enormous swath of the American people.
 To accept that would force these folks into facing up to their own total rejection by the general public.

 Weld’s establishment bona fides no doubt account for his success – if you want to call it that – in keeping his name in the news despite his inability to get elected to anything in well over 20 years.
 It seems rather remarkable that he apparently values this dubious achievement more than recognizing the fact that he has no real support whatsoever within the GOP national grassroots base.
 What must be seen as a vanity project on Weld’s part is also an unmistakable sign of the complete irrelevance of his kind of politician in the new Republican Party that spirited Trump into the White House in 2016.
 Maybe Will and Kristol will figure that out someday.
-But I wouldn’t count on it.We value your comments!
-Please weigh in on our comment section below.
+But I wouldn’t count on it.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com